iambibhas/tornado-boilterplate/README.md

 Bits
 ----

- - Settings as a dictionary and full reference
+ - Settings as a dictionary, with full reference
- - Added shell tp play with the system
+ - Added shell to play with the system
  - Added apps folder to separate logic in modules
  - *Enabled importing/including urls from different apps, maintaing pattern*
  - Showing message when starting and stoping the server